All field notes

 A documentary day flips the model.
 One day, every quarter, treated like a film shoot: proper crew, proper sound, proper interviewer, proper questions.
 Out of that single intensive comes a quarter's worth of long-form film, short cuts, written extracts, and audio.

 The output is better because the conditions are better.
-The founder shows up rested.
+The expert shows up rested.
 The crew has time to light the room.
 The conversation has space to breathe.
 Nothing is rushed because nothing has to ship by Friday.